 Often the most time-consuming aspect of getting your content out there is coming up with the initial idea.
 Yet again, it’s your editorial calendar to the rescue.

-The 2019 Media Diary has pages for quarterly and weekly plans so when you’re in the middle of a busy spell, you know that you’ve already done the hardest part.
+The 2020 Social Media Diary & Planner has pages for quarterly and weekly plans so when you’re in the middle of a busy spell, you know that you’ve already done the hardest part.
 You just have to look to your planner and you have your topics there ready for you to create or to outsource.

 There are even sections to help you repurpose each piece of content for Facebook, Twitter and Instagram to save you even more time.
 When everything is laid out clearly in advance, getting your content out there consistently becomes so much easier.

 When you approach your content in this way, with a clear strategy, you’ll not only find that creating it becomes much easier, you’ll find that the quality improves too, allowing you to provide your audience with even more value.